scopecreepsoap/scope-simulator/README.md

 - **Gustavo Chavez** – initial white paper collaborator and co-lead on the internal research direction
 - **Dr. Katelyn Fry-Hilderbrand** – for introducing the MATB-II framework and discussions on cognitive load
 - **Dr. Gopika Ajaykumar** – for expert guidance in UX and cognitive load theory throughout development

 ---

+## 🤝 Contributing

+Contributions are highly encouraged.
+The project's plugin architecture is designed to make it easy for developers to add new diagrams and test scenarios.

+Before you begin, please review the detailed **[`CONTRIBUTING.md`](CONTRIBUTING.md)** file for guidelines on the development process, coding standards, and plugin structure.
+For specific instructions on how to structure question objects in the JSON file, see the **[`README.md` in the `public` directory](public/README.md)**.

+---